UXV Combatant

-The UXV Combatant is a concept drone carrier warship designed by BVT Surface Fleet (now BAE Systems Maritime – Naval Ships), which was displayed at the Defence Security and Equipment International (DSEI) in 2007.
-UXV Combatant shares some common design features with the Type 45 destroyer.
+The UXV Combatant is a concept UAV drone carrier aviation capable warship designed by BVT Surface Fleet (now BAE Systems Maritime – Naval Ships), which was displayed at the Defence Security and Equipment International (DSEI) in 2007.
+UXV Combatant shares some common design features with the Type 45 destroyer and the Interdiction Assault Ship concept.

 Design

-The design features two flight decks for launching unmanned aerial vehicles, V/STOL aircraft, and helicopters; arrayed in a "V" shape.
+The UXV design features two angled flight decks for launching unmanned aerial vehicles, V/STOL aircraft, and helicopters; arrayed in a "V" shape, similar to that of the Interdiction Assault Ship concept.
 Each flight deck is approximately 164 ft in length.
 To launch aircraft, it could be expected to use the Electromagnetic Aircraft Launch System or a ski-jump.

-It was also reported to be capable of launching unmanned underwater vehicles via a "moon pool", and in addition, able to embark a large number of troops plus their equipment.
+It was also reported to be capable of launching unmanned underwater vehicles via a "moon pool", and in addition, able to embark a large number of troops plus their equipment in the assault ship role.
 For naval gunfire support, the design is equipped with a 155 mm cannon, able to fire bursts of 20 rounds in rapid succession.
 It also features a vertical launching system.